Best Volleyball Snacks for Tournaments

 At your volleyball tournament, it is essential to make sure all perishable foods are held cold throughout the day.
 Pack items such as deli meat, cheese, yogurt, chocolate milk, and cut fruit, in an ice chest.

 When you grab your snack from the cooler, remove only the quantity of food you plan to eat at that time.
-Packing your snacks in individual size serving bags can help with this.
+Taking time to meal prep and pack your snacks in individual size serving bags can help with this.

 Any food items that are held without temperature control for two hours or more should be thrown away.
 Don’t take the risk of getting a foodborne illness from inappropriately stored snacks.